bbauska/UofM-AdvStyling/readme.md

 decide is what type of links you want.
 Bootstrap provides nav-tabs and nav-pills.

-So, let\'s take a look at what this looks like on the browser.
-Let\'s start with nav-tabs.
-The first thing I hope that you would look at and see is that it doesn\'t look very good.
-I\'ve got the code.
-I\'ve taken it from Bootstrap.
+So, let&apos;s take a look at what this looks like on the browser.
+Let&apos;s start with nav-tabs.
+The first thing I hope that you would look at and see is that it doesn&apos;t look very good.
+I&apos;ve got the code.
+I&apos;ve taken it from Bootstrap.
 I went in and I used the nav class right here.
 Change that to yellow.
 I used the nav class right here and I also included the nav-tabs class.
-This is something new people haven\'t always seen, that you can use multiple classes within the class.
-So used it, looks correct, looks great, but I don\'t see any difference.
-This is something that\'s going to happen to you.
-The problem is I haven\'t linked to the Bootstrap CSS.
+This is something new people haven&apos;t always seen, that you can use multiple classes within the class.
+So used it, looks correct, looks great, but I don&apos;t see any difference.
+This is something that&apos;s going to happen to you.
+The problem is I haven&apos;t linked to the Bootstrap CSS.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->